Wind-WindKids/winding/samples/sophieandwind/wind.md

 --
-the_final_tree: page, text, centered, !tree, !sophie --
+the_final_tree: page, text, centered, -tree, -sophie --
 The last clue talked about a big old tree: